HewlettPackard/hpe-sd-cloud/kubernetes/deployments/sd-ui/README.md

 **IMPORTANT** The sd-ui-deployment.yaml file defines a docker registry example (hub.docker.hpecorp.net/cms-sd).
 This shall be changed to point to the docker registry where the sd-ui docker image is located: (`- image: hub.docker.hpecorp.net/cms-sd/sd-ui`)

+**IMPORTANT**: Before deploying Service Director UI a namespace with the name "servicedirector" must be created.
+You have to deploy the file [namespace.yaml](../namespace.yaml) using the following command:

+    kubectl create -f namespace.yaml

+### Deploy CouchDB

+HPE Service Director UI relies on CouchDB as its data persistence module, in order to deploy CouchDB we use a Helm Chart to easily bring up the services.

+Follow the deployment as described in the [CouchDB](../../examples/couchdb) example before moving to the following part.

+### Deploy Service Director UI

-In order to deploy the standalone Serive Director UI Service Director, run:
+In order to deploy the standalone Service Director UI, run:

     kubectl create -f sd-ui-deployment.yaml